kagux/factorial-assignment/README.md

 ## Assumptions

 ### Core Vocabulary
-- Product: Defines a set of custom build sport goods such as bicycle, ski, skateboard, surfboard
+- Product: Defines a set of custom built sport goods such as bicycle, ski, skateboard, surfboard
 - Part: Defines components that a product is composed of, such as wheels, frames, etc.
 - Part Option: Attributes like color, size, material, etc.
 - Part Variant: An individual stock unit with defined set of options (e.g., "Shiny Red Diamond Frame")